Gunfighter's Moon

-Gunfighter's Moon is a 1995 American Western film produced by Douglas Curtis, directed by Larry Ferguson and starring Lance Henriksen, Kay Lenz and David McIlwraith.
+Gunfighter's Moon is a 1997 American Western film starring Lance Henriksen, Kay Lenz, and David McIlwraith.
 Also appearing are Nikki DeLoach, Ivan Sergei and James Victor.
+It was produced by Douglas Curtis and directed by Larry Ferguson.

 Tagline

 "Calling Frank Morgan a Gunfighter is Like Calling The Desert Dry!"

 Plot

 A veteran gunfighter is summoned to Red Pine in Wyoming by a former lover.
-She wants to protect her new husband, (a store-keeper who is the temporary town sheriff), from a gang of outlaws who want to free one of their number who is being held for killing the lawman's predecessor during a bank robbery.
+She wants to protect her new husband (a store-keeper who is the temporary town sheriff) from a gang of outlaws who want to free one of their number who is being held for killing the lawman's predecessor during a bank robbery.
 What the gunfighter is unaware of, is that he is the father of a teenage girl.
 She also doesn't know.